 - (1) On March 10, 2006 and November 30, 2006, ArcLight, through its affiliates MYR Group Holdings LLC and MYR Group Holdings II LLC, purchased an aggregate of approximately 98% of the outstanding shares of our common stock from FirstEnergy.
 The transaction was accounted for under the purchase method of accounting, which required our net assets to be recognized at fair value upon acquisition.
 The effect of this acquisition was reflected in our financial statements on November 30, 2006.
-Our financial statements for periods prior to December 1, 2006 (our Predecessor periods) were prepared on the historical cost basis of accounting, which existed prior to the transaction.
+Our financial statements for the period prior to December 1, 2006 (our Predecessor period) were prepared on the historical cost basis of accounting, which existed prior to the transaction.
 Our financial statements for periods subsequent to November 30, 2006 (our Successor periods) were prepared on the new fair value basis of accounting.
-As a result, our results for the Successor periods are not necessarily comparable to the Predecessor periods. - (2) As part of the business valuation associated with the acquisition of our common stock by affiliates of ArcLight, subsequent to the December 31, 2005 balance sheet date but before the consolidated financial statements were issued for the year ended December 31, 2005, it was determined that an impairment had occurred at December 31, 2005.
-Based on the second step comparison of the fair value to the restated carrying value, the impairment loss of \$16.6 million was recorded by the T&D and C&I reporting units of \$12.4 million and \$4.2 million, respectively. - (3) Basic and diluted income (loss) per common share data and our basic diluted weighted average number of common shares and potential common shares outstanding reflects the effect of the approximately 164.47 common shares for one common share stock split of our common stock completed on December 13, 2007.
+As a result, our results for the Successor periods are not necessarily comparable to the Predecessor period. - (2) Basic and diluted income (loss) per common share data and our basic and diluted weighted average number of common shares and potential common shares outstanding reflects the effect of the approximately 164.47 common shares for one common share stock split of our common stock completed on December 13, 2007.

 Diluted weighted average number of common shares and potential common shares outstanding includes the effect of dilutive securities assuming that such securities were exercised into common shares during the period presented.
 Potential common shares are not included when the inclusion of such shares would be anti-dilutive or if certain performance conditions were not met.
-For the year ended December 31, 2005, for the period from January 1, 2006 to November 30, 2006, and for the period from December 1, 2006 to December 31, 2006, potential common shares were not included as performance conditions of such shares had not been met.
-For the year ended December 31, 2007, potential common shares were not included as the inclusion of such shares would have been anti-dilutive due to the net loss from continuing operations recognized for the period. - (4) Working capital represents total current assets less total current liabilities. - (5) Long term debt represents the \$30.0 million drawn under our term loan facility at December 31, 2007, 2008 and 2009, including current maturities. - (6) EBITDA, a performance measure used by management, is defined as net income (loss) plus: interest income and expense, provision (benefit) for income taxes and depreciation and amortization, as shown in the table below.
+For the period from January 1, 2006 to November 30, 2006, and for the period from December 1, 2006 to December 31, 2006, potential common shares were not included as performance conditions of such shares had not been met.
+For the year ended December 31, 2007, potential common shares were not included as the inclusion of such shares would have been anti-dilutive due to the net loss from continuing operations recognized for the period.

+- (3) Working capital represents total current assets less total current liabilities. - (4) Long term debt represents the \$30.0 million drawn under our term loan facility at December 31, 2007, 2008, 2009 and 2010, including current maturities.

+(5) EBITDA, a performance measure used by management, is defined as net income (loss) plus: interest income and expense, provision (benefit) for income taxes and depreciation and amortization, as shown in the table below.
 EBITDA, a non-GAAP financial measure, does not purport to be an alternative to net income as a measure of operating performance or to net cash flows provided by operating activities as a measure of liquidity.
 Because not all companies use identical calculations, this presentation of EBITDA may not be comparable to other similarly-titled measures of other companies.
 We use, and we believe investors benefit from the presentation of, EBITDA in evaluating our operating performance because it provides us and our investors with an additional tool to compare our operating performance on a consistent basis by removing the impact of certain items that management believes do not directly reflect our core operations.
 We believe that EBITDA is useful to investors and other external users of our financial statements in evaluating our operating performance and cash flow because EBITDA is widely used by investors to measure a company's operating performance without regard to items such as interest expense, taxes, depreciation and amortization, which can vary substantially from company to company depending upon accounting methods and book value of assets, capital structure and the method by which assets were acquired.